MisterAleks/Java_Labs/README.md

 A brief description of this project on 09.06.2016 (DD/MM/YYYY)

+(Funny.
+The day after tomorrow to hand over the project Shell sort (you can find it on my repository), and I've been wasting my time)

+Great! :-)

 (Full details can be found inside needed file, looking comments to the class Main)

 Also I will descript only main classes